anthonykevins/academic-kickstart/content/author/admin/_index.md

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons

-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
+# Link to a PDF of your resume/CV from the About widget.
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 [[social]]
-  icon = "at"
+ icon = "cv"
-  icon_pack = "fas"
+ icon_pack = "ai"
-  link = "mailto:a.v.kevins@uu.nl"  # For a direct email link, use "mailto:".
+ link = "files/CV.pdf"

 [[social]]
 #  icon = "twitter"
 #  icon_pack = "fab"